gildas-lormeau/zip.js/README.md

 // Creates a TransformStream object where the zip file will be written const zipStream = new TransformStream();
-// Creates a promise resolved to a Blob object containing the zip file const promiseZipBlob = new Response(zipStream.readable).blob();
+// Creates a Promise object resolved to a Blob object containing the zip file const promiseZipBlob = new Response(zipStream.readable).blob();
-// Creates a ReadableStream containing the text of the file to compress const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();
+// Creates a ReadableStream object containing the text of the file to compress const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();

 // Creates a ZipWriter object writing data into zipStream